Custom Labels

 Custom Labels for Product Packaging, Food & Beverage, and Brand Seals

-Our custom labels are printed in Australia on premium label paper, durable vinyl, clear film, and foil-accented stocks, engineered to bond cleanly to bottles, jars, tins, pouches, candle vessels, cosmetic packaging, soap wraps, apparel hang tags, and shipping cartons.
-Where a sticker is often a loose hand-out, a label has a job: it has to identify the product, carry the brand, survive the shelf, and in many cases pass through a fridge, a freezer, a bath, or a courier scan without lifting or fading.
+Our custom labels are printed in Australia on three base stocks, bright white cast paper, water-resistant synthetic film, often called vinyl, and clear synthetic film, with foil accents available across the range, engineered to bond cleanly to bottles, jars, tins, pouches, candle vessels, cosmetic packaging, soap wraps, apparel hang tags, and shipping cartons.
+Where a sticker is often a loose hand-out, a label has a job: it has to identify the product, carry the brand, survive the shelf, and in many cases pass through a fridge, a cool room, a bath, or a courier scan without lifting or fading.

-The range covers eight cut and finish families, circle, rectangle, square, oval, rounded-corner, custom die-cut, clear, and foil, supplied as flat sheets or kiss-cut sheets ready for hand or semi-automated application.
-Every order ships with a free pre-press file check, a digital proof for sign-off, and low minimums for makers, indie food and skincare brands, and small-batch product launches.
+The range covers eight cut and finish families, circle, rectangle, square, oval, rounded-corner, custom die-cut, clear, and foil, supplied on rolls wound on a 76mm core, ready for hand or semi-automated application.
+Every order ships with a free pre-press file check, a digital proof for sign-off, and a minimum of one roll, 500 labels, which suits indie food and skincare brands and small-batch product launches.
 Bulk pricing tiers kick in fast for retail rollouts, subscription-box programs, and corporate logistics labelling.
 If you are still weighing the substrate, the complete guide to label and sticker types walks through every option side by side.

-The four levers that drive a great label order, material, finish, cut style, and adhesive grade, are explained in the sections below.
+The three levers that drive a great label order, material, finish, and cut style, are explained in the sections below.
+Every stock runs the same permanent adhesive, so there is no adhesive grade to choose.
 Pick the material first; the rest cascades from there.
 For brands shipping product to customers, the product packaging label playbook is worth a read before you choose.

 Shop Custom Labels by Shape